cloudevents/spec/spec.md

 Each specification that defines how to serialize a CloudEvent will define how extension attributes will appear.

-Extensions attribtue MUST be serialized using the same general pattern as all CloudEvents context attributes.
+Extension attribtue MUST be serialized using the same general pattern as all CloudEvents context attributes.
 For example, in binary HTTP, that means they MUST appear as HTTP headers with the `ce-` prefix.
 The specification of an attribute MAY define a secondary serialization where the data is duplicated in some other location within the message.

-In cases where a secondary serialization is defined, the extension specification MUST also state what a receiver of the CloudEvent should do is the data differs between those two serialization locations.
+In cases where a secondary serialization is defined, the extension specification MUST also state what a receiver of the CloudEvent is to do if the data differs between those two serialization locations.
 Additionally, senders need to be prepared for intermediaries, and receivers, to not know about their extension and therefore the specialized serialization version version will most likely not be processed as a CloudEvent extension attribute.